Nimett/BEV_Scripts/README.md

 This repository provides a pipeline to generate semantic Bird’s-Eye View (BEV) maps from ROS bag files.
 These bag files include:

 - Stereo camera images
 - The robot’s position (odometry to camera transform), computed using ROS TF
+- Left and Right Camera Info

 Generated semantic BEV maps can be used for training or evaluating perception models that rely on accurate spatial and visual data in BEV format.